Mark Baisley, State Representative

 Gilbert Ortiz is currently in his second four year term as the Pueblo County Clerk and Recorder.
 Before his term as Clerk, Mr. Ortiz was elected to the Pueblo City Council in 2003 where he served as the District 2 Councilman for 3 years.
 As a city Councilman, he served as Vice President in 2005 and Work Session Chair in 2006.
 Currently Mr. Ortiz is an active member of the Standards Board to the Elections Assistance Commission, SCORE Advisory, CSTARS, CCCA Legislative Committee, NALEO, NACO, and NACRC.
 He is President Elect of the Colorado County Clerks Association, and Chair of the CCCA Education Committee.
 Locally he is a member of Pueblo Catholic Charities, Pueblo Latino Chamber, and Greater Pueblo Chamber of Commerce.
 Born and raised in Pueblo, Colorado, Gilbert still resides in the Belmont area.
 He is married and has two children.
 He is a proud East High graduate of 1989.
 Read more.

-Hannah is the Chief Executive Officer at Exponential Impact.
-Prior to her position at Exponential Impact, she spent 2 years with the Colorado Springs Chamber & EDC, recently, in the position of Chief Economic Development Officer.
+Hannah is the Chief Revenue Officer at Barn Owl Tech, Inc. Prior to her position at Barn Owl Tech Inc., she was the CEO at Exponential Impact.
+She spent 2 years with the Colorado Springs Chamber & EDC, recently, in the position of Chief Economic Development Officer.
 Hannah has worked in financial services, real estate, community and economic development.
 She co-founded Epicentral Coworking in Downtown Colorado Springs and has served the startup community in numerous volunteer roles.
 Exponential Impact is a mashup of Hannah’s diverse career history and interests.
 It perpetuates her passion for business and community, and fuels her love of learning.

 Patty Salazar, Executive Director, Department of Regulatory Agencies